ucsd-ccbb/VAPr/docs/index.md

 Refer [here](https://github.com/samtools/htslib/blob/develop/INSTALL) for installation debugging.

 ### ANNOVAR
 (It is possible to proceed without installing ANNOVAR.
-In that case, the variants that will be annotated and sent to Mongo are the ones found in MyVariant.info.
-In that case, users can skip the next steps and go straight to the section **Known Variant Annotation and Storage**)
+Variants will only be annotated with MyVariant.info.
+In that case, users can skip the next steps and go straight to the section
+**Known Variant Annotation and Storage**)

 Users who wish to annotate novel variants will also need to have a local installation of the popular command-line software ANNOVAR([1](#Citations)), which VAPr wraps with a Python interface.
-If you use ANNOVAR's functionality through VAPr, please remember to cite the ANNOVAR publication (see #1 in [Citations](#Citations))!
+If you use ANNOVAR's functionality through VAPr, please remember to cite the ANNOVAR publication (see #1 in [Citations](#Citations)).

 The base ANNOVAR program must be installed by each user individually, since its license agreement does not permit redistribution.
 Please visit the ANNOVAR download form [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php),